mrbillm63/CyberHW15/README.md

 1. Which part of the URL can be manipulated by an attacker to exploit a vulnerable back-end database system?

     -  Parameters

 2. Which part of the URL can be manipulated by an attacker to cause a vulnerable web server to dump the `/etc/passwd` file?
 Also, name the attack used to exploit this vulnerability.

     - Path

 3. Name three threat agents that can pose a risk to your organization.

     - Nationstates
     - Hacktivitis
     - Organized Crime

 4. What kinds of sources can act as an attack vector for injection attacks?

     -  Cross site scripting
     -  Code Injection
     -  SQL Injection
     -  EMAIL Header

 5. Injection attacks exploit which part of the CIA triad?

     -  Confidentiality

 6. Which two mitigation methods can be used to thwart injection attacks?

-  - scrub all input data
+    -  Scrub all input data
-  - application code review
+    -  Application code review
+    -  Consistant Patching
 ____

 #### Web Server Infrastructure